 The MBA Program at LFGSM is aimed at students who want to broaden their leadership competence.
-It is especially appropriate for leaders who have already attained deep expertise in a specific function and desire to take on a broader, more senior leadership role.
+It is especially appropriate for leaders who have already attained deep expertise in a specific functional area of business and desire to take on broader responsibilities in more senior leadership roles.